xf6i/xf6i/README.md

 I love building stuff and solving problems using:
 - **Frontend**: HTML, CSS, JavaScript, React – basically anything that makes the web look awesome and work seamlessly,
-- **Backend**: Javascript (Node.js, Bun.js, Express..) - I focus on developing scalable and efficient server-side logic,
+- **Backend**: Javascript (Node.js, Bun.js, Express, Hono..) - I focus on developing scalable and efficient server-side logic,
-- **Databases**: SQL – because organized data makes everything better,
+- **Databases**:  SQL, Prisma ORM – because organized data and smooth database interactions make everything better.
 - **Other Cool Tools**: Figma (designing is fun too!), Git, GitHub,
 - **IDEs**: I primarily work in Neovim, enhancing productivity with its powerful features, alongside using VSCode for specific tasks,
 - **Operating System**: I primarily use macOS for development, as it offers a stable and powerful environment.
 I am also experienced with Windows and Linux systems, I use Ghostty terminal with Fish shell btw.